awawablah/maroon/README.md

 - Warning IDs are automatically generated for easy reference
 - Ban and kick actions are logged in Discord's audit log and the moderation log

+### DM Notification System
+- **Warning Removals**: Users are automatically notified when their warnings are removed
+- **Warning Clearing**: Users are notified when all their warnings are cleared
+- **Ban/Kick Actions**: Users receive DMs before being banned/kicked with full details
+- **Unban Actions**: Users are notified when they are unbanned from the server
+- **Fallback Handling**: If DMs fail (user has DMs disabled), commands still execute successfully

 ### Pagination Features
 - All paginated commands use arrow buttons (◀️ ▶️) for easy navigation
 - Buttons automatically disable when at first/last page